Carchyj/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. program that prints all the numbers of base 16 in lowercase.
 9. program that prints all possible combinations of single-digit numbers in ascending order.
 10. program that prints all possible different combinations of two digits.
+11. program that prints all possible different combinations of three digits.
+12. program that prints all possible combinations of two two-digit numbers